mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

 }
 </pre>

-Alternatively you could generate a separate data structure with the set of changed objects, and implement a serialize function for that data structure.
-This can work, but it's a bit of a pain in the ass to have to generate an intermediate structure each time you want to do this.

-Eventually you'll end up wanting to walk several data structures at the same time and write out a dynamic data structure to the bit stream.
-This is a common thing to do when implementing delta encoding.
-As soon as you do this, unified serialize functions no longer make any sense.

 One more point.
 The code above walks over the set of objects _twice_ on serialize write.
 Once to determine the number of changed objects and a second time to actually serialize the set of changed objects.
 Can we do it in one pass instead?
 Absolutely!
 You can use another trick, rather than serializing the # of objects in the array up front, use a _sentinel value_ to indicate the end of the array:

 <pre>